Héctor José Cámpora: From 1971 to July 1973

 Perón chose him as his "personal delegate" in 1971.
 He ran for president in 1973 to circumvent the veto on Perón's participation in the election which had been issued by Argentine dictator General Alejandro Lanusse.
 His running-mate was Vicente Solano Lima.
 Despite Cámpora's own left-leaning tendencies, Solano Lima belonged to the Popular Conservative Party.

 Cámpora won the March 1973 election with 49.6% of the votes.
 The Radical leader, Ricardo Balbín, had arrived second with 21.3%, but it was enough to include him in the runoff with Cámpora, as absolute majority was necessary to avoid a second ballot.
 However, he resigned his right in order to avoid a political crisis, and recognized his defeat.
 Cámpora assumed his functions on 25 May 1973, in the presence of Chilean President Salvador Allende and Cuban President Osvaldo Dorticós.
 A million people gathered on the Plaza de Mayo to acclaim the new President.

 One of Cámpora's first presidential actions was a granting of amnesty to members of terrorist organizations who had carried out political assassinations and terror attacks against military and police personnel and who had been tried and sentenced to prison by judges.
+Once liberated, these terrorist began executing these judges for revenge.

 On 28 May Argentina restored diplomatic relations with Cuba, which then received Argentine aid such as food and industrial products to break the United States embargo against Cuba.

 During Cámpora's first months of government, approximatively 600 social conflicts, strikes and factory occupations had taken place.
 The revolutionary left had however suspended armed struggle, joining itself to the participatory democracy process, which created alarms in the Peronist right-wing bureaucracy.

 Cámpora's ideology set him against the right-wing tendencies of Peronism.
-When Perón returned to Argentina on 20 June 1973, his plane had to be redirected to a military airport because of fighting between armed Peronist factions that had massed to greet his arrival at Buenos Aires's main airport.
+When Perón returned to Argentina on 20 June 1973, his plane had to be redirected to a military airport because at the gathering to greet his arrival at Buenos Aires' main airport, snipers affiliated with the right wing of Peronism attacked and killed a number of left-wing Peronist activists.
 This event, known as the Ezeiza Massacre, left 13 killed and more than 300 wounded.

 José Ber Gelbard, president of the CGE, a small and medium-sized enterprise association, was designated as minister of economics.
 Gelbard tried to establish a "social pact" among the CGT workers and the "National Bourgeoisie", including a price freeze and widespread salary hikes.

 Finally, on 13 July 1973, Cámpora resigned to allow Juan Perón to return to power.
 New elections were held on 23 September, twelve days after the Chilean coup.
 Cámpora was later designated as Argentine ambassador to Mexico.

 July 1973 to 1980

 After the March 1976 coup d'état that displaced Perón's successor, his widow Isabel Perón, Cámpora sought refuge at the Mexican embassy in Buenos Aires.
-Three years later, after being diagnosed with cancer, he was allowed to fly to Mexico.
+Three years later, after being diagnosed with laryngeal cancer, he was allowed to fly to Mexico.
 Cámpora died in Cuernavaca a few months after his arrival, in December 1980.